 Inheritance is so much more than just the money that you leave behind, when you die.
 Estate planning, when done right and well, can be a gateway to understanding the meaning of life and death, and open up a whole new level of family connection, harmony, health and well-being.
 When estate planning is done wrong (or not at all), the death of a family member can wreak havoc in a family, surfacing long-buried family conflicts, and often creating irrevocable breaks in the family structure.

-I discovered this myself because in several situations my family did not handle estate planning well, and I personally experienced this impacts and consequences of that directly.
+I discovered this myself because in several situations my family did not handle estate planning well, and I personally experienced the impacts and consequences of that directly.

 My father-in-law was the first family member of mine to die.
 And he had done his estate planning, or at least thought he had.
 He’d worked with a lawyer and paid $3,000 to have documents created to keep us out of court and conflict with his ex-wife, after his death.
 So, you can imagine our surprise when, after his death, we were stuck in the probate court and dealing with his ex-wife.
 It turns out his estate planning documents had never been properly updated, and his assets had not been properly titled.
 In fact, to this day, one of his accounts is still stuck in the Florida Department of Unclaimed Property.
 I thought for sure this must have been malpractice, but after becoming a lawyer myself and going to work at one of the best law firms in the country, where our practices were identical to the lawyer who served my father-in-law, I discovered it wasn’t malpractice at all, it was common practice.